fmerian/awesome-product-hunt/README.md

 This repository is maintained by [@fmerian](https://producthunt.com/@fmerian):

-- Launched twice on Product Hunt in 2022
-- Contributed to launching 200+ dev-first products in 2023, 2024, and 2025
+- Contributed to launching 300+ dev-first products in 4 years
 - Among the Top 3 most active users
 - Brand Ambassador and 2022 Community Member of the Year (runner-up)